xpresserjs/documentation/plugins/@xpresser/auth/readme.md

 # Import Models
 xjs import Auth models
 ```
-The above command will publish the configuration & model files of this plugin into your `backend/configs` & `backend/models` folder respectively.
+The above command will import the configuration & model files of this plugin into your `backend/configs` & `backend/models` folder respectively.

 Next, Include the imported config file into your xpresser config like so: